reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 Most of tensors are vector data, and in those datasets one data point can be encoded to vector, so that batch data would be encoded to 2D tensor. (= array of vector)
 Sample axis is the first, and feature axis is the second.

-Example: If a dataset contains information of 100,000 people on age, zip code, and salary - It can be s
+Example: If a dataset contains information of 100,000 people on age, zip code, and salary - It can be stored in a

 #### 2.